tintulip/policies-as-code/README.md

 ## What is policies-as-code?

 Policies-as-code are rules to be applied in the trusted pipeline to detect misconfigurations within Terraform files.
 These set of rules govern the behaviour of a software service and allows decoupling between the policies and the software service which allows the policy to be updated independently from the software and build them at scale.
-The rules are written in [rego](https://www.openpolicyagent.org/docs/latest/policy-language/) and use OPA (open policy agent) for the policy engine. [conftest](https://www.conftest.dev/) is a utility that helps in writing tests against structured configuration data and relies upon the Rego language from OPA for policies.
+The rules are written in [rego](https://www.openpolicyagent.org/docs/latest/policy-language/) and use OPA (open policy agent) for the policy engine. [conftest](https://www.conftest.dev/) is a utility that helps in writing tests against structured configuration data and relies upon the Rego language from OPA for policies. [semgrep](https://semgrep.dev/) is a static analysis tool to help with finding bugs and enforcing code standards.

 ## Getting Started